 Easter Egg: Paradox Development Studio's main staff are in-game as landless Swedish courtiers.

 Exotic Extended Marriage: Muslims can have a maximum of four wives.
-Pagans and Zoroastrians get one wife and the option of multiple concubines, all of whose children are considered legitimate.
+Pagans, Zoroastrians, and members of the three Indian religions get one wife and the option of multiple concubines, all of whose children are considered legitimate.

-Expansion Pack World: The patch that comes with Rajas of India will extend the game map well to the East, including the entire Indian subcontinent and more of Siberia and the Central Asian steppes.
+Expansion Pack World: The patch that comes with Rajas of India extends the game map well to the East, including the entire Indian subcontinent and more of Siberia and the Central Asian steppes.
 Earlier expansions already extended the map southward into Africa, though on a much smaller scale.